-From 6 June 2023, changes under the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022 will mean more employees have a legal right to request flexible work arrangements.
+From 6 June 2023, changes under the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022 give more employees the legal right to request flexible work arrangements.

 The federal government says the changes are aimed at assisting “eligible employees to negotiate workplace flexibilities that suit both them and their employer.”